-The following is a layout of the response sheet used by each CPC member during the evaluation of each application to assist in the application selection decision process.
+wing is a layout of the response sheet used by each CPC member during the evaluation of cation to assist in the application selection decision process.

 Date Name

-Application Number #2021 -
+Application on Number #2022

-12.1 Primary Qualifications
+12.1 Prir nary Qualifications

 12.1.1 Two-Page summary Eligibility

-Eligibility: The following questions must be answered "Yes" to evaluate the proposals eligibility for final approval:
+sibility: The following questions must be answered "Yes" to evaluate the proposals eligibility final approval:

-- 1. Project Summary was submitted using the "Summary Project Form" - 2.
-Project Summary was received by deadline date. - 3.
-Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart) .
+2. Project Summary was submitted using the "Summary Project Form" Project Summary was received by deadline date Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart)

-12.1.2 CPA Project Application Eligibility
+12.1.2 CPA Project Application Criteria

-- 1. Project Application (Application) was submitted using the "CPA Project Application Form". - 2.
-Application was received by deadline date. - 3.
-Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart) . - 4.
-If a Historic Preservation project, has written approval from Groton Historical Commission.
+2.3.4.5.6.

-As per MA General Law Chapter 44B, proposed historic projects that are not on the structures listed on the state's registry of historic places require a determination by the Groton Historic Commission that the proposed project is of historic significance.
+12.2 Scc with the amount clearly stated from an authorized party.

-- 5. The proponent has site control or the written consent of the property owner to submit an application. - 6.
-A detailed management plan includes schedule, key milestones, project manager, list of consultants. - 7.
-Application includes at least two professionally prepared quotes. - 8.
-Application involving non CPA funds (supplemental funding) includes legally binding appropriate signed letter authorizing/approving expenditure of amount noted, and any conditions.
+h major criterion will be rated on a scale of 1-5 (1=lowest and 5=highest).

-12.2 Scoring
+Function:

-Each major criterion will be rated on a scale of 1-5 (1=lowest and 5=highest).
+12.2.1 Meets goals and objectives laid out in current Master Plan and Open Space and Recreation

-12.2.1 Function:
+1. Plan 1 = Project not included in a Town plan.
+5 = Project explicitly called out in a Town plan.

-- Meets goals and objectives laid out in current Master Plan and Open Space and Recreation Plan 1 = Project not included in a Town plan.
-5 = Project explicitly called out in a Town plan. - 2.
-Multiple funding Sources: 1 = No non-Groton CPA funding, 3 = 25% non-Groton CPA funding, 5 = 50% or more non-Groton CPA funding.
+2.